Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-85-the-reclaiming.md

 And Wilde managed it in *nine months* on the accelerated program.
 Fuck.

 So yeah.
-That was “normal” on Folctha, apparently.
+That was "normal" on Folctha, apparently.
 Hoeff, master beef assassin, friend to the rich and powerful.
 Who recently met literal space-Gilgamesh, too. *That* was a hell of a meeting, no lie!
 And he’d certainly been impressed.
 Still was!
 But, truth being told…

 In all the impressive dazzle of it all, he’d forgotten exactly what was waiting for him back in Folctha.
 It had been a full year since he’d seen Julian and Christian, and their first meeting back had been a fuckin’ *shock.* One full year for the biggest freaks there were to do their thing, under the tutelage of the most lovable, sadistically insane personal trainer there ever was, with all the resources they’d ever need.
 A full year of that kind of pressure to excel…